 10. Breach and Remedies for Breach.
 The benefits associated with Sector membership will only accrue to the Members if each of them strictly complies with this Agreement.
 Each Member will make significant operational and financial commitments based on this Agreement, and any Member's failure to fulfill any of its obligations under this Agreement could have significant adverse consequences for some or all other Members.
-Any failure by a Member to fulfill any of its obligations under this Agreement shall constitute a breach of this Agreement.
-Each Member shall be bound by the procedures set forth in this Section for determining whether a Member has breached this Agreement.
-The Sector shall be entitled to the remedies set forth in this Section if a Member is determined by the Sector to have breached this Agreement.
-Each Member shall take all actions and execute all documents the Manager deems necessary or convenient to give effect to the provisions of this Section.
+Any failure by a Member to fulfill any of its obligations under this Agreement shall make up a breach of this Agreement.
+Each Member shall be bound by the procedures set forth in this section to determine whether a member has breached this agreement.
+If the Sector determines that a Member has breached this Agreement, the Sector will be entitled to the remedies set forth in this section.
+Each Member shall take all action and execute all documents the Manager deems necessary or convenient to give effect to provisions in this section.

-and damages which may be suffered or incurred by Members as the result of any Member harvesting Sector ACE in excess of the amount such Member is authorized to harvest under this Agreement, or otherwise breaching this Agreement, will be difficult to calculate.
-The loss, costs and damages the Members and the Sector could suffer as the result of a Member harvesting more Sector ACE than its Harvest Share, or otherwise breaching this Agreement, are likely to substantially exceed the market value of the excess harvest.
-Consequently, the Sector may impose and assess upon any breaching Member the liquidated damages amounts as established under Section 10.3, below.
+10.1.
+Liquidated Damages Schedule and Schedule Amendments.
+The loss, costs and damages which may be suffered or incurred by members as the result of any Member harvesting Sector ACE over the amount such Member is authorized to harvest under this Agreement, or otherwise breaching this Agreement, will be difficult to calculate.
+The loss, costs and damages the Members and the Sector could suffer as the result of a member harvesting more Sector ACE than its Harvest Share, or otherwise breaching this Agreement, are likely to exceed the market value of the excess harvest.
+The Sector may impose and assess upon any breaching Member the liquidated damages amount as established under Section 10.3, below.

 prior to each annual Northeast multispecies groundfish season opening date (the "Season Opening Date"), the Manager shall call a meeting of the Board to appoint the Enforcement Committee for the upcoming year, and to address any other matters of Sector business properly before the Board.
-The Board shall meet for those purposes not less than ninety (90) days prior to the Season Opening Date, and at such meeting shall appoint an Enforcement Committee composed of five (5) persons.
-If the Board fails to do so, the Manager shall appoint the Enforcement Committee.
+The Board shall meet for those purposes not less than ninety (90) days prior to the Season Opening Date, and at such a meeting shall appoint an Enforcement Committee composed of a minimum of five (5) people.
+If the Board cannot do so, the Manager shall appoint the Enforcement Committee.
 The Enforcement Committee shall assist the Manager in setting and updating the liquidated damages amounts for breaches of this Agreement and shall hear and decide Members' appeals of the Manager's contract breach determinations and liquidated damages assessments.